Resources for Scarf Collectors

 by Nadine Coleno.
 However, if you're looking for an illustrated inventory of every Hermès scarf design and colorway, you'll be disappointed.
 See our full review here

-Those interested in historic shawls will find several published resources, particularly on the subjects of Kashmiri shawls and hand knit Scottish shawl traditions (see Scarf Books and Resources).
+Those interested in historic shawls will find several published resources, particularly on the subjects of Kashmiri shawls and hand knit Scottish shawl traditions (see Books about Scarves

 The Wardrobe Accessories